CDCgov/trusted-intermediary/adr/022-transformation-engine.md

 - It should make it easier to add a UI in the future, which could potentially allow partners to self-serve and add their own transformations.
 - Leverages on existing code from the Validation Rules Engine.
 - Separation of concerns and code reusability.
+- It's modular enough that in the future we could decide to spin-off the Transformation Engine into its own microservice that could be used to transform any FHIR (and potentially HL7) message.

 ### Negative